wordbit/wordbit/content/posts/2015-05-21-internet-snark-that-just-wont-die.markdown

 title: Internet snark that just won't die
 ---

 Humour has long been a staple of the Internet - in fact, you probably have some favourite delicious sites, such as the Onion or the Oatmeal, that you regularly check on for a fresh serving of laughs.
 But then there are those single-serving static sites that have been hosting the same joke for years and years and seem impervious to non-renewal.
 I wonder who keeps paying for these internet one-liners?
-They had their day in the sun years ago, but now languish in relative obscurity as faded internet legend.
-Here are three such sites that refuse to die (and a recent one that should have died weeks ago, but didn't).
+They had their day in the sun years ago, but now languish in relative obscurity as faded internet legend. <!--more--> Here are three such sites that refuse to die (and a recent one that should have died weeks ago, but didn't).

 [Zombo.com](http://zombo.com)